 Separate devices are great if you can see yourself upgrading your home network or broadband speed.
 In either case, you’d simply need to replace your router or modem.
 To make this change to a gateway router/modem device, you’d have to upgrade and replace the entire device.

-Next, consider the download speeds and data plan, if applicable, of your internet plan and make sure to choose a device that’s capable of delivering those speeds.
+Make sure to choose a device that’s capable of delivering the speeds you’re paying for.
+The easiest way to do this is to check the download speeds of your internet plan and get a router, modem or gateway that is compatible — this information is usually in the product description of the equipment.
 If all else fails, check out the list of compatible devices commonly offered by ISPs with the option to use your own equipment.
 Many well-known providers like Cox, Spectrum and Xfinity provide extensive lists of alternatives by internet speed tier so you can pick a model based on your plan.

 We recommend at least referencing these lists before you buy a device.
 Purchasing equipment that is incompatible with your provider, internet speeds and level of activity could make your investment a flop, especially if you can’t even enjoy your internet service.